-Why some circle lenses comes in 48% water content while the other lens comes in 38%? is there huge difference?
+Why some contact lenses comes in 48% water content while the other lens comes in 38%? is there a huge difference?

-Different lenses come in different water content which is has between 30%-50% water content.
+Different lenses come in different water content which can be between 30%-50% water content.
 In general, the higher the water content the more moist the lenses are and the more oxygen is allowed to pass through the eyes which results in better and more comfortable wear.

 How do I know if my lenses are inside out?

 There are generally three ways to tell if your contacts are inside out.
 First, you could place the lens on the tip of one finger such that it resembles a bowl.
 Check if the edges are smooth or if they flare outwards.
 If the latter is true, then your lens is indeed inside out.
 Second, you could place saline solution into the “bowl” of your lens drop by drop.
 If the edges start to curl inward, then the lens is in the right position.
 Otherwise, you’ve got it inside out.
 Third, you could place the lens on the crease of your palm just below your pinkie finger.
 Slowly, curl your fingers inward.
 If the edges of the lens also roll inwards, then it’s in the right position.
 Otherwise, it is inside out.